FUNDRAISING FOR A CURE

 Neuroendocrine tumours (NETs) can occur anywhere in the body.
 In some patients the NET makes hormones (chemicals) that can cause symptoms such as flushing, diarrhoea, wheezing and damage to heart valves and these will be discussed with you.
-These symptoms are caused by the large secretions or serotonin from neuroendocrine tumour cells.
-When the body makes large amounts of serotonin, tryptophan (a special chemical called an amino acid) becomes too low.
-When tryptophan stores are low it cannot be converted into the vitamin niacin (Vitamin B3), which may then cause deficiency in this vitamin.
+These symptoms are caused by the large secretions of serotonin from neuroendocrine tumour cells.
+The process of making serotonin uses tryptophan (a building block of protein) which in turn is needed to make niacin (vitamin B3), therefore levels of both of these can become low.

-As a result, diets should aim to provide increased amounts of dietary protein (contains the amino acid tryptophan) and niacin (B3) without the risk of triggering carcinoid syndrome:
+As a result, diets should aim to provide increased amounts of dietary protein and niacin (B3) therefore it is recommended to:

 - Have 4-6 small high protein meals/snacks.
-High protein includes: Fish, poultry, lean meat, eggs, low fat dairy, whey protein powder/products.
+High protein includes: Fish, poultry, lean meat, eggs, dairy, beans, lentils, tofu, Quorn, nuts and seeds.

-- You should take a daily niacin (B3) containing tablet such as Vitamin B Strong compound.
+- You could consider taking a daily niacin (B3) containing tablet such as Vitamin B Strong compound.